 The distance will tell the nozzle to pull back the amount of filament according to the specified length.

-According to the experts, the retraction distance should be between the 2mm to 7mm distance and should not be more than the length of the printing nozzle.
+According to the experts, the retraction distance should be between the 2mm to 7mm distance for Bowden extruders and should not be more than the length of the printing nozzle.
 The default retraction distance on Cura is 5mm.

 While adjusting the retraction distance, increase or decrease it in small increments to get the best suitable length because it varies depending on the type of filament you are using.